2026 Application Opens - January 1, 2026

 • Inspire recipients to address the relevant issues and challenges that impact the community by increasing awareness via mainstream media outlets.

-• To cultivate women's leadership in the field of communication.
+• Cultivate women's leadership in the field of communication.

 The ultimate goal is to empower scholars to use their talents as candid communicators and revered spokeswomen provoking effective change for the voiceless and disenfranchised among us.

-All candidates must be in good academic standing.
+All candidates must be in good academic standing at time of application.

 Eligibility Requirements

-Female, DC resident graduating from a DC public/charter high school or an undergraduate, who previously graduated from a DC public/charter high school.
-Both high school and undergraduate applicants must provide proof of enrollment in a four-year college/university, an official transcript, and have a 2.5 grade point average.
+Female DC resident graduating from a DC public/charter high school, or an undergraduate who previously graduated from a DC public/charter high school.
+Both high school and undergraduate applicants must provide proof of enrollment in a four-year college/university, an official transcript, and have a 2.5 minimum GPA.

 Application Components

 Maximum of 3 typewritten pages, double-spaced, Arial or Times New Roman 12 pt. font.
-PLEASE tell us about you!
-We want to know why you want to be a journalist!
+Tell us about you — we want to know why you want to be a journalist.
 Scores will be based on content, style, and presentation.

 • Academic potential and skills